RobotLocomotion/styleguide/pyguide.md

 </span>

 <span class="drake">
-Examples of accepted docstring line formatting:
+Examples of docstring line formatting that are good:
 </span>

 <!-- N.B.
 This code block is Drake-only. -->